hjboehle/-node-red-contrib-rules-io/README.md

         ...

-For every combination of input lists must exist an output list.
-If this not given the "rules-io" node don't send output messages for the undefined input lists.
+For every combination of input lists there must exist an output list.
+If this is not given the "rules-io" node won't send output messages for the undefined input lists.

 ### Node Form

 After creating the rules file it is possible to use the "rules-io" node.
-Therefore must entered the form fields of the node:
+For this the form fields of the node must be filled in as follows:

-* Name - name of the rule by your choice
+* Name - name of the rule of your choice
 * File Name (rules file name) - file name of the rules file (note: the file name must be absolute or relative to the work directory of Node-RED)
-* Outputs - the number of outputs, this number must the same number of objects in the output lists of the rules.
+* Outputs - the number of outputs, this number must be the same number as objects in the output lists of the rules.

 ## License